undoLogic/setupCase-boilerplate/README.md

 Click OK to return to the previous screen

 ROOT PATH: click 'Autodetect'

 MAPPINGS (TAB)
 - LOCAL PATH: Navigate to your 'sourceFiles' directory
-- DEVELOPMENT PATH (During installation): click to navigate to 'www' - 'test' - 'sourceFiles'
+- DEVELOPMENT PATH (During installation): click to navigate to 'www' -> 'test' (OR the subdomain you created in the control panel) -> 'sourceFiles'
   - OR
-- DEVELOPMENT PATH (During Programming): click to navigate to 'www' - 'test'
+- DEVELOPMENT PATH (During Programming): click to navigate to 'www' - 'test' (OR the subdomain you created in the control panel)
-  - During programming we upload to the root of the subdomain NOT the sourceFiles directory
+  - During programming we upload to the root of the subdomain NOT the sourceFiles directory (better for authentication)

 #### 5.2 Auto-upload changes
 When activated anytime you change a file on your computer it will automatically sFTP that file to the server, allowing you to develop on the server